yylluu/yylluu.github.io/_pages/about.md

   - /about.html
 ---

-Hi, this is the homepage of Yuan Lu (simplifed Chinese 路远 or traditional Chinese 路遠, which literally means *a long way to go*).
+Hi, welcome to the homepage of Yuan Lu (simplifed Chinese 路远 or traditional Chinese 路遠, which literally means *a long way to go*).
 I am currently a Ph.D.
 Candidate in [the Department of Computer Science at New Jersey Institute of Technology](https://cs.njit.edu/).